 What is Cloudflare?

-Cloudflare is a US-based CDN with servers around the world.
-Cloudflare is part of the Google Cloud Platform CDN Interconnect Program, which means that 30 Cloudflare servers are connected directly to Google Cloud and offer faster routing than standard Internet connections.
+Cloudflare is one of the biggest and most universal CDN service providers across the globe.
+Furthermore, Cloudflare is part of the Google Cloud Platform CDN Interconnect Program, which means that 30 Cloudflare servers are connected directly to Google Cloud and offer faster routing than standard Internet connections.

 What is CloudFront?